gft-page/gft-art-web/README.md

 Use the from in the **Distributions** tab to distribute the token:
 ![image](https://user-images.githubusercontent.com/2653167/102408265-957e3a80-3faa-11eb-91f7-a88b61644130.png)

-Distrobutions can be called by anyone and they will happen at the defined ratio:
+Distributions can be called by anyone and they will happen at the defined ratio:
 ![image](https://user-images.githubusercontent.com/2653167/102408368-b2b30900-3faa-11eb-81f4-b13bae578caa.png)

 Use address(0) to distribute ETH: